stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-A block where you can set environment variables available in all build blocks:
+`setup` is a block in which you can set environment variables that are available in all build blocks:

 ```shell
 {% block setup %}